 Juliana is a Senior Lecturer in International Business in the Department of Management.
 Her role at Nottingham Business School (NBS) involves teaching and research.
-She teaches on international business modules at undergraduate level and is currently the module leader for International Business and Communication module.
-Juliana also supervises undergraduate and postgraduate projects, in addition to contributing to quality teaching through observation of colleague’s teaching.
-Juliana is an established researcher, focusing on microfinance and financial inclusion in developing countries, entrepreneurial financing, migrant and transnational entrepreneurship, regulation and governance of social enterprises among other topics.
+Juliana teaches on international business modules at both undergraduate and postgraduate levels.
+She also supervises undergraduate and postgraduate research projects.
+Juliana is an established researcher, focusing on microfinance and financial inclusion in developing countries, social enterprises, informal financing, migrant and transnational entrepreneurship among other topics.

 Juliana's main areas of research are:

 - Hybrid Organisations

 - Entrepreneurship education with a focus on Africa